najmiter/Chitter/README.md

-# Chitter: a syntax highlighter
+# Chitter: a syntax highlighter for assembly
 ---------------------------
 Highlight and make copyable rich text of your code.